AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Threading/agora_chat_thread_management_android.md

 Only the chat group owner and admins can call `removeMemberFromChatThread` to remove the specified member from a thread.

-Once a member is removed from a thread, this member receives the `ChatThreadChangeListener#onChatThreadUserRemoved` callback and can no longer receive the thread messages.
+Once a member is removed from a thread, they receive the `ChatThreadChangeListener#onChatThreadUserRemoved` callback and can no longer receive the thread messages.

 The following code sample shows how to remove a member from a thread: